 Thank you for your interest in contributing to the MuseScore project!
 Contributors are MuseScore's most valuable asset, and are the main force behind making the notation software and its support services rock solid.
 On this page you will find several areas of MuseScore that you can contribute to.

 Even the most knowledgeable MuseScore experts were new once—and chances are someone has helped you at some point along the way.
 No matter what your skill level may be, you can give back by sharing what you know with other users.
 It's a nice thing to do, and you might learn more from others, too!
 The MuseScore Community maintains collaboratively written handbooks and a collection of help pages.

+Visit translations instructions.
 MuseScore supports many languages from around the world, but not all of them, and some translations are incomplete.
 If you know another language, you can contribute by helping translate MuseScore into your other language.

 Design and usability